Where to View Roots

-The following Fact Sheets are available for free download (pdf format ) and classroom use by educators.
-(To download any of the fact sheets, please click on the links provided.
+The following Study Guides are available for free download (pdf format ) and classroom use by educators.
+(To download any of the Guides, please click on the links provided.
 You must have Adobe Acrobat reader installed on your computer to open the files.)

-Please contact the Kunta Kinte-Alex Haley Foundation if you would like to use these fact sheets for any other purpose.
+Please contact the Kunta Kinte-Alex Haley Foundation if you would like to request the use of these fact sheets.

 Genealogy — Discovering Your Own “Roots”